Top Senior Home Security Systems

 Answer a few questions to get a quote on the best system and plan for you.
 This process is slower than calling a representative.

 The biggest downside to Vivint is its high entry-level equipment and installation costs.
 Since Vivint customizes a system to meet your needs, exact pricing isn’t available ahead of your consultation.
-However, we did find that their least expensive package starts at $599, while their upper-tier packages top out at around $1,700.
-Installation costs range from $99 to $199, depending on your equipment.
+However, we did find that their least expensive package starts at $599, while their upper-tier packages top out at a little under $1,800.
+Installation costs around $99, depending on your equipment.

 Monthly monitoring from Vivint starts at $29.99 per month.
 This option gives you alerts and full use of the mobile app.
 For $39.99 per month, you can enjoy additional automation features such as doorbell cameras, thermostat controls, and auto door locks with the Smart Home Service plan.
 For $44.99 per month, the Smart Home Video plan includes video recording and support.
 Your first camera is included at that base price, but each additional camera costs $4.99 per month.
 Other fees include early cancellation fees if you have a contract and moving fees.